AvneeshSarwate/browser_drawn_projections/src/sketches/text_projmap_sandbox/letter_particles.md

 - WebGPU-only; no fallback required.

 ## Stretch items
-- GPU-driven indirect draw (when Babylon exposes it) to avoid drawing inactive instances at all.
 - Additional target layouts (grid/spiral/noise flow field) selectable via enum; could reuse placement compute to write alternative matrices.
-- If soft circles desired, swap mesh to a disc; still no custom material needed.

 ## Decision on liveCount usage (no CPU readback)
 - Keep `forcedInstanceCount = maxParticles`; store `liveCount` or an `active` flag per instance in the particle buffer.